aerosback/pokedex-app/README.md

 ## Available Key Views or Operations:

 - **/index**: Home landing page.
 - **/add_pokemon**: on this page we can add a new pokemon entry.
-Besides, we can search remotely on the PokeAPI service.
+Besides, here we can search remotely on the PokeAPI service by typing the name of the pokemon we are about to search and then clicking the button "remote search".
 - **/list**: A listing page which displays all available pokemon entries in our database.
 - **/detail**: A page where all features of a pokemon as well as its picture are displayed.
 - **/edit_pokemon**: A page where a pokemon's features can be edited and persisted into our database.